 Cyber risk: why it matters and how to develop resilience

-Home > Unspun > unspun 32 > Cyber risk: why it matters and how to develop resilience
+Home > unspun > unspun 32 - Building a bridge between strategy and delivery > Cyber risk: why it matters and how to develop resilience

 Cyber security is often seen as a remote, nebulous problem, yet the impact of recent events lies firmly in the real-world.
 We asked Ed Parsons from information security specialists, MWR Infosecurity, to give his perspective.